Georgetown-University-Libraries/File-Analyzer-Test-Data/PITCHME.md

 ### Manifest Generation Property File

+@ul

+- URL/Path Configuration
+- Manifest Properties
+- One Manifest or Collection of Manifests
+- Where to Find Metadata

+@ulend

+---
+### Manifest Generation Property File - Paths
-- Root Path to IIIF Server
+- Root URL to IIIF Server
 - Where to write the manifest file

 +++